Harshala706/IAM/README.md

-EXPERIMENT NO : 6

-## Login into AWS and Implement Identity Management Using Amazon IAM
+## 6. Login into AWS and Implement Identity Management Using Amazon IAM

 ## Name : BOYALAPALLI HARSHALA REDDY